 6Do you use employees or subcontractors on your marine projects?

-We only use in house employees to install the structural aspects of your project.
-Marine construction requires a set of skills honed on constant learning about new materials, installation methods and processes to ensure a quality project.
+We only use in-house employees to complete the structural aspects of your project.
+Marine construction requires a set of skills honed through constant learning about new materials, installation methods and processes to ensure a quality project.